ALERT CONTENT PLACEHOLDER

 Step 1: Getting Ready

 Organizational readiness is not included in this toolkit, but it is recommended as a critical first step.
 Despite extensive work on safety culture at Toronto Rehab, it was initially challenging to align providers and leaders on discussing falls and risk with patients.
 Many were comfortable with capable patients making autonomous decisions about risks at home, but practicing higher-risk activities in rehab was more challenging.
 Everyone comes to work with a different risk tolerance and lived experience about falls.
-For some, discussing risk with patients and families as a part of recovery was an easy step; for others it was more challenging.
-Patients at Toronto Rehab, however, never wavered.
+For some, discussing risk with patients and families as a part of recovery was an easy step; for others, it was more challenging, even fearful.
+This could include fear of patient harm, fear of blame or liability, or fear of how to approach the topic of risk.
+From the beginning however, patients have reported strong support for this process as a tool to increase independence, autonomy and align rehab with their own goals.
 It was easier than expected to align diverse groups with different risk profiles.
 With patients at the centre of the work, it became clear: Practicing higher-risk activities to prepare some patients for community transition is not just advisable; it is essential.

 Before you begin, it is recommended that you: